 Almost every gathering has someone who stirs things up, some who even potentially create a scene at family gatherings.
 If the drama comes your way, it’s important to let these people know that you aren’t going to get involved.
 Sometimes, it’s necessary to consciously accept them for who they are and ignore the behavior if it starts.
 Accept that you aren’t responsible for their mental health; use deflection tactics to steer conversations in a different direction, and use your coping techniques to deal with these situations.

 For Thanksgiving or any gathering with extended family, it’s important to be prepared before you arrive, and to be present once you’re there.
 Before the gathering, sit down and think about what aspects of the day you can control.
 And remember – how someone else behaves is not your responsibility, but your reaction is.

 From everyone at IntraSpectrum Counseling, we hope you have the opportunity to celebrate Thanksgiving in a way that feels comfortable, safe and affirming.
 IntraSpectrum Counseling is Chicago’s leading psychotherapy practice dedicated to the LGBTQ+ community, and we strive to provide the highest quality mental health care for multicultural, kink, polyamorous, and intersectional issues.
-For anyone needing affirming and validating support in their healing, contact us or call (773) 750-3505.
+For anyone needing affirming and validating support in their healing, please click here or email us at firstname.lastname@example.org.